ConorMcCulloch/purple-rosemary-fdc6a/src/pages/about.md

     padding_bottom: none
   - type: features_section
     features:
-      - title: My Life So Far
+      - title: A Little About Me
         content: >
           I grew up in a small town on the west coast of Scotland, growing up I always had an interest in learning.
 When I graduated secondary school